 - A sore throat from the breathing tube.
 Sucking on ice chips or gargling may be soothing.

 - Loose stools after eating.
-This may last 4 - 8 weeks.
+This may last 4 to 8 weeks.

 - Bruising around your wounds.
 This will go away on its own.